densutter/Minor-Mathematical-Mechanisms-in-Large-Language-Models/README.md

 - **`captum_helper.py`** – Overwrites Captum’s original code (fixing functionality issues).
 - **`Prediction_Helpers.py`** – Helper functions for `Relevance_Maps.py` and `Probing.py`.
 - **`TimeMeasurer.py`** – Provides time predictions for experiments.

----

-This version is cleaner and easier to navigate.
-Let me know if you want further refinements! 🚀